 This story originally aired Dec.
 22, 2017.

-This weekend, many parents will read “The Night Before Christmas” to their children.
-Well, KNKX has something special for you: a reading of an abridged version of the almost 200 year old poem by many of the voices you hear on the air here at KNKX, and some you don’t normally get to hear on the air.
+This week, many parents will read “The Night Before Christmas” to their children.
+Well, KNKX has something special for you: a reading of an abridged version of the almost 200-year-old poem by many of the voices you hear on the air here at KNKX, and some you don’t normally get to hear on the air.
 Enjoy.

 Nick Morrison, Production Manager: 'Twas the night before Christmas, when all through the house...not a creature was stirring, not even a mouse.